Granada, Nicaragua – history, culture and lakeside adventure

 Isletas de Granada

-The best time to visit Granada, Nicaragua, is from December to May, which marks the dry season.
-During these months, you can enjoy warm temperatures, clear skies, and minimal rainfall, making it ideal for exploring the city’s colonial streets, taking boat tours on Lake Nicaragua, or hiking Mombacho Volcano.
+The most comfortable time to visit Granada is during the dry season, from December to May.
+These months bring warm temperatures, clear skies and low rainfall, creating ideal conditions for exploring the historic streets, taking boat trips on Lake Nicaragua and hiking on Mombacho Volcano.

 About Granada and its surrounding areas